chainer/chainer/docs/source/chainerx/index.rst

 ChainerX Documentation
 ======================

-ChainerX is an ndarray implementation with Define-by-Run automatic differentiation capabiliity.
+ChainerX is an ndarray implementation with Define-by-Run automatic differentiation capability.
 It roughly corresponds to "NumPy/CuPy + Chainer Variable", while some additional features follow:

 - **Speed**: The whole ndarray and autograd implementation is written in C++, with a thin Python binding.
 It lowers the overhead existing in the pure Python implementation of Chainer.